flutter/website/src/docs/development/platform-integration/web.md

 differently because the browser (and not the app) controls the headers on an HTTP request.

+### How do I handle web-specific imports?

+Some plugins require platform-specific imports, particularly if they use the file system, which is not accessible from the browser.
+To use these plugins in your app, see the [documentation for conditional imports][].

 ### How do I embed a Flutter web app in a web page?

 You can embed a Flutter web app,